So, have you ever thought about using a vacuum gauge, to check the condition of your engine.

 Additional Help About Readings

 So, checking your engine with a vacuum gauge, is still the fastest test.
-While vacuum gauge readings do not necessarily tell you with 100% certainty what the problem is; they will tip you off that, something certainly is wrong.
+Furthermore, vacuum gauge readings, do not necessarily tell you with 100% certainty, what the problem is.
+But, they will tip you off that, something certainly is wrong.